Timendus/thumby-silicon8/README.md

 There are a couple of small known issues, [see below](#known-issues) if you run into trouble.

-Also, the physical Thumby keychains haven't shipped yet, so I do not yet have access to the real hardware.
+Also, my physical Thumby keychain hasn't shipped yet, so I do not yet have access to the real hardware.
 This has so far been developed using the emulator in the [Thumby IDE](https://tinycircuits.github.io/).